VeSaPa/qa-portfolio/test-cases/login-test-cases.md

 3. Enter any password
 4. Click the Login button

+Expected Result:
-Expected Result: An authentication error message is displayed indicating that the email or password is incorrect.
+An authentication error message is displayed indicating that the email or password is incorrect.

+## UI / security

+# TC-LOGIN-09 Verify password field masks entered characters

+Steps:
+1. Open the login page
+2. Enter any email address
+3. Enter any password
+4. Observe the password field

+Expected Result:
+The entered characters in the password field are masked (displayed as dots)

+# TC-LOGIN-10 Verify Login button is disabled when required fields are empty

+Steps:
+1. Open the login page
+2. Leave the email adress field empty
+3. Leave the password field empty
+4. Observe the Login button

+Expected Result:
+The Login button is disabled and cannot be clicked.

+## Navigation

+# TC-LOGIN-11 Verify "Forgot Password" link redirects to password reset page

+Steps:
+1. Open the login page
+2. Click the "Forgot Password" link

+Expected Result:
+The user is redirected to the password reset page.